 What We Grow

 We are a Useful Plant Nursery and microfarm focused on phytonutritional, edible, and medicinal plants.
-We grow plants that serve a purpose: to nourish your body, heal your ailments, offer some beauty, or rebuild your soil
+We grow plants that serve a purpose: to nourish your body, heal your ailments, and rebuild your soil

 How We Grow